TheMatjaz/Numerus/SYNTAX.md

 Numerus adopted this syntax with a difference: instead of actually overlining the characters, making them impossible to parse, encloses the characters that _should_ be overlined with _underscores_ `_`.
-This allows a simple record of characters with values multiplied by 1000.
-These are called _long numerals_ in the numerus nomenclature, resembling the name of a `long int` value they represent.
+This allows a simple record of characters with values that have to be multiplied by 1000.
 Creating an actually overlined numeral (a two-line string with underscores in the first line) is possible with the numeral prettifying function.

+These are called _long numerals_ in the Numerus nomenclature, resembling the name of a `long int` value they represent.
+This allows writing integer values in `[-3999999, 3999999]`.

 Long numerals have have the following syntax: